 We will notify you as soon as possible.
 We will then inform the health service that we are representing you and request your report, which should be provided to you at least 48hrs before your hearing.
 Ask your health service for a copy if you have not received one.
 The lawyer will be in contact with you to take your instructions and prepare for the hearing.

 We will inform you if we have not found representation for your hearing.
-Unfortunately this can happen due to capacity or due to priority hearings on the same day.
+Unfortunately this can happen due to availability of lawyers.

 In this case, we will contact you to see if you would like to receive legal advice prior to your hearing.

-You can request to adjourn your hearing by contacting the Mental Health Tribunal directly on (03) 9032 3200.
-Generally, an adjournment will be granted if it does not take the rescheduled hearing date beyond the expiry date of the current order.
+You can also request to adjourn your hearing by contacting the Mental Health Tribunal directly on (03) 9032 3200.

 If the outcome of your hearing is not favourable, you can request another hearing at any time by contacting the Mental Health Tribunal.
-A hearing should be set within 10 business days.
 Please inform us when you receive the new hearing date and we will try to arrange representation again.

 You can contact the Mental Health Tribunal to check your hearing date and time.
 You will also need to contact them to request adjournments and new hearings.